Rim of the World High School

 Rim of the World High School is a public secondary school located in Lake Arrowhead, California, at the top of the mountain overlooking the San Bernardino Valley.
 It is part of the Rim of the World Unified School District and is the only comprehensive 9–12 high school in the system.

 The school

-Rim of the World High School has a student body size that ranges between 900 and 1,000 students.
+Rim of the World High School has a student body size that ranges between 800 and 1,000 students.
 Rim of the World High School is believed to be the first in California (and among only a handful in the nation) which has utilized both solar and wind energy for direct use by the high school.
+The school teams are "The Fighting Scots."
+The official mascot is the Scottish Terrier.